Haskell Notes

 :kind

-shows type information on types and type classes
+shows detailed information on types and type classes.1

 :info